 Details: Dir.
 Elia Kazan.
 Perf.
 Peggy Ann Garner, Dorothy McGuire, James Dunn, Joan Blondell.
 20th Century Fox, 1945.
 Based on the novel by Betty Smith.

-Synopsis: In this touching film set in 1900s Brooklyn, a young white girl (Peggy Ann Garner) grows up in a poor household with a beloved but alcoholic father (James Dunn).
+Synopsis: In this touching film set in 1900s Brooklyn, a young girl (Peggy Ann Garner) grows up in a poor household with a beloved but alcoholic father (James Dunn).
 Garner seems determined to better herself, and in one scene, she goes to the library to check out books.
-The white female librarian is astonished to learn that the little girl wants to read every book in the library.
+The librarian is astonished to learn that the little girl wants to read every book in the library.

 Role Call: Lillian Bronson as Librarian—Information Provider (female)